itamadev/vscode-devcontainer-kubebuilder/README.md

 # DevContainer for kubebuidler opertor development

+This devcontainer is based on the [alpine golang 1.17](https://hub.docker.com/_/golang) docker image.

 ## Intoduction

 This repo contains a [DevContainer](https://code.visualstudio.com/docs/remote/containers) used and coupled with Visual Studio Code.